agoragames/activity_feed/README.markdown

 end
 ```

+### Advanced configuration options

 ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid)
 with the `item_loader` configuration option when a page for a user's activity feed is requested.
-It will be called passing the item ID as its argument.
+This option should be set to a Proc that will be called passing the item ID as its only argument.

 For example: